 Based on the community’s responses to the Call for Topics, these topics listed will be discussed at the TTIGF 2020.
 This section will be updated as more information becomes available.

-Panel Session – Trust in the Digital Age – Fake News and its Impact on You
+Panel Session – Fake News & its impact on You

 The Internet, particularly social media, has changed the way we communicate.
 While it has made information more accessible to users, it has amplified the spread of misinformation.
 There have been several cases of “fake news” being circulated within Trinidad and Tobago and with general elections approaching, it is anticipated that this will only continue.
 The accessibility of information on social media gives it a democratising power which arguably contributes to the declining trust in traditional media.
 However, it can also be argued that a significant amount of information online is not factual as most fake news is spread through social media which as a result, erodes the credibility of the Internet.

 According to a Transparency International Report, 56% of persons surveyed from 18 countries in LAC, including Trinidad and Tobago think that fake news is often spread around elections.
 Politicians and business have recognised the strategic value of using social media to target voters, and this is done without any regulatory frameworks or laws to govern modern elections.
 Businesses such as SCL and Cambridge Analytica have exploited this freedom.